-The Great Horned Owl Weathervane, Bubo virginianus, was our first owl weathervane design.
-It was commissioned by a couple in San Francisco in 1995.
-We have since made Horned Owl Weathervanes for customers all over the country.
-We even made one for a client in South Africa!
+The Sitting Great Horned Owl Weathervane, Bubo virginianus, was our first owl weathervane design.
+In 1995 it was commissioned by a couple in San Francisco.
+We have since crafted Horned Owl Weathervanes for customers all over the country.
+There is even one now spinning for a client in South Africa!

-In addition to the Great Horned Owl Weathervane, we also offer a Snowy Owl Weathervane and a Spotted Owl Weathervane.
+Owls are a popular and visually effective weather vane subject.
+Our Snowy Owl Weathervane and a Spotted Owl Weathervane are also very popular.
 If you have a particular favorite type of owl we have not yet designed, we would be happy to create a weathervane for you showcasing that species.

 The Great Horned Owl, also known as the Tiger Owl, is a large owl native to the Americas.
 It is an adaptable bird with a vast range and is the most widely distributed true owl in the Americas.
 Great Horned Owls range in length from 18-25 inches (46-68 cm) and have a wingspan of 40-60.5 in (101-153 cm); Females are larger than males, an average adult being 22 in (55 cm) long with a 49 in (124 cm) wingspan and weighing about 3.1 lbs (1400 g).